Rudolf Formis: Black Front

 Having been arrested in Germany, Formis fled and tried to move to Turkey, but was intercepted in Bulgaria due to having incorrect documentation and sent to Prague.
 In Prague, Formis joined the Black Front, an opposition group run by Otto Strasser that had split from the National Socialists.
 Formis directed the distribution of Strasser's newspaper, Die Deutsche Revolution (The German Revolution) and built an underground broadcasting station in the former Hotel Záhoří near Slapy nad Vltavou in November 1934.
 The shortwave transmitter had been built by Formis and was brought from his Stuttgart workshop to Czechoslovakia by himself or his friends.
 After test broadcasts starting in September, regular group broadcasts began on 2 December 1934.

 Formis's transmitter was the first German clandestine radio transmitter to be detected by the Nazis.
 He used similar operating frequencies to the Königs Wusterhausen radio transmitter and operated in a manner that made receivers believe the signal was transmitted from Berlin.
 During this period, Formis acted as technician, speaker and author.
 He drew his information from press compilations of the Prague office of the Black Front and from self-scanned broadcasts.
 The program included appeals against the Nazi regime, replies to Nazi propaganda and calls for resistance and sabotage.
 In addition, management reports from Strasser were broadcast, in which he also tried to ridicule the Nazi Party.
 Strasser used his knowledge of leading Nazis from the time of his party membership before 1930, a circumstance that should have put Hitler in a special position.
 The broadcasting operation was particularly annoying for the Nazi Party because radio broadcasts were at the time the most modern form of propaganda, and were thus considered very important.

-Formis had tuned the antenna of the transmitter so that it was within a radius of about 20 kilometres, so a listener within the radius would be unable to hear it, thus making it difficult to locate the transmitter.
+Formis had tuned the antenna of the transmitter so most of the power went up into the sky (skywave propagation).
+In this way the transmitter ground wave would be more difficult to locate within a radius of about 20 kilometres.
 Nevertheless, the Abhördienst (the German defence) could locate the operation with the power of just a 100-watt transmitter.
 In the event, the Prague exile group of the Black Front was infiltrated by Gestapo agents, and the crucial information about the location of the transmitter and the operator came from Strasser's employee, Franke.